-Iran accuses US of 'Iranophobia'
+Iran calls Trump's Saudi visit 'theatrical'

 "For decades, Iran has fueled the fires of sectarian conflict and terror.
 It is a government that speaks openly of mass murder, vowing the destruction of Israel, death to America, and ruin for many leaders and nations in this room."

-In a tweet following the speech, Iranian Foreign Minister Javad Zarif accused Trump of ignoring Iran's democratic credentials to "milk" Saudi Arabia of billions of dollars.

-Iranian President Hassan Rouhani, 68, was re-elected for a second term with 57% of the vote in presidential elections last Friday, promising better relations with the rest of the world and more jobs for Iran's youth.
-He'll serve another four years in the post.
+Rouhani, a pragmatist and in Iranian terms a moderate, was re-elected for a second term with 57% of the vote in presidential elections last Friday, promising better relations with the rest of the world and more jobs for Iran's young people.

+In his news conference, Rouhani vowed to defeat terrorism in the region during his four-year term.

+"Our missiles are for peace and for defense...
+American officials should know that whenever we need to technically test a missile we will do so.
+We don't need their permission."

-A moderate compared to some of the country's hardline clerics and political leaders, Rouhani was a key architect of the 2015 nuclear deal with the US, the European Union and other partners.
-His first term was marked by an emergent international outreach, a move supported by then-US President Barack Obama.
+Rouhani was a key architect of the 2015 nuclear deal with the US, the European Union and other partners.

+His first term was marked by an emergent international outreach, an approach supported by then-US President Barack Obama.

 On Monday Trump arrived in Israel, where he again singled out Iran.
 Standing next to Israeli President Reuven Rivlin, Trump said: "The United States and Israel can declare with one voice that Iran must never be allowed to possess a nuclear weapon, and must cease its deadly funding, training and equipping of terrorists and militias."